Find free Yuma County public records today using this streamlined resource.

 This Online Inmate Search may be performed using the inmate’s name, subject number, or booking number.
 It can also be narrowed down to individuals in custody (or those who have already left the detention center), as well as the date of booking.
 As with any search of that kind, the more information inputted, the better the results.

 The search will show the inmate’s name and information.
-If the searcher clicks on the name, they’ll be sent to a page that includes more details about the case, such as where the booking took place and what stage of judicial process they’ve reached.
-The results also include a mugshot, in case there’s a need to confirm the identify of the individual being researched.
+If the searcher clicks on the name, they’ll be sent to a page that includes more details about the case, such as where the booking took place and what stage of the judicial process they’ve reached.
+The results also include a mugshot in case there’s a need to confirm the identity of the individual being researched.

 When more information is needed about an arrest or an ongoing case, it’s possible to reach out directly to the Yuma County Sheriff’s Office.3 The office offers a number of services to the population and is available through plenty of avenues.